 The Center for the Developing Adolescent was created to serve as a hub for integrating cutting-edge developmental science.
 Our Leadership Team and Advisory Committees represent a range of disciplines and subject areas, from research to real-world practice and policy.
-This team-science approach helps us better understand how behavioral, familial, social, and neurobiological factors in adolescence influence each other, and apply this understanding to the problems affecting young people.
+This team-science approach helps us better understand how behavioral, familial, social, and neurobiological factors in adolescence influence each other, and to use this understanding to more effectively address the challenges affecting young people.

 Our activities fall into two categories:

-- On the science side, we synthesize the latest research, and use this enhanced understanding to find new areas for research and to improve the precision, timing, and/or targets of programs and policies for adolescents.
+- On the science side, we synthesize the latest research, and use this enhanced understanding to find new areas for study and to improve the precision, timing, and targets of programs and policies for adolescents.

 - On the communications side, we make sure the developmental science of adolescence is available and accessible to those who develop programs and policies that affect adolescents, those who work directly with adolescents, families of adolescents, and adolescents themselves.